moltenform/scite-files/files/api_files.md

 * LaTeX / TeX

     * to enable highlighting and folding, open `SciTEGlobal.properties`, look for `imports.exclude=`, delete `latex`, then save and restart SciTE
+    * a [description](http://www.pragma-ade.com/general/manuals/scite-context-readme.pdf) and [Windows package](http://wiki.contextgarden.net/Windows_Installation:_ConTeXt_Suite_with_SciTe) of how to add highlighting, spellcheck, and extensions for using ConTeXt and SciTe

 * LISP, Scheme (scm smd)